Alois Nebel wins at the European Film Awards

 The two other nominees were the Spanish, Goya-awarded Wrinkles (Arrugas la pelicula, dir.
 Ignacio Ferreras, Petro Vedre Films)[review], and the UK/USA stop-motion film, Pirates!
 Band of Misfits (Peter Lord, dir., Aardman-Sony Animation).

-The nominated films were voted by the 2,700 EFA Members, and were presented at the European Film Awards Ceremony in Malta on Saturday, 1 December.
+The nominated films were voted on by the 2,700 EFA Members and were presented at the European Film Awards Ceremony in Malta on Saturday, 1 December.
 The 2011 EFA award for animated feature was given to the Cuban jazz love story, Chico & Rita (dir.
 Fernando Trueba and Javier Mariscal, Spain).